plaurentai/playing-with-rust/README.md

-# playing-with-rust
+## Learning Rust just for fun
-I am simply playing with rust for fun
+- It's going to be a long interesting journey